ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/LSi-Correlator.md

 # LSi Correlator

 The LSi correlator is a device used as part of the DLS system on LOQ.
-It can be controlled either with the vendor-supplied software, or using the Python, Labview or Matlab APIs.
+It can be controlled either with the vendor-supplied software, or using the Python, LabVIEW or Matlab APIs.

 ## The vendor software
 ### Connecting the software to the correlator